sc-ventures/cloudbreak-documentation/docs/blueprints.md

 ### Use Default Blueprints

 To use one of the default blueprints, simply select them when creating a cluster.
-The option is available on the **General** page.
+The option is available on the **General Configuration** page.
 First select the **Stack Version** and then select your chosen blueprint under **Cluster Type**.

 #### Default Blueprints